Ominous paracetamol and other pills: how popular drugs affect our lives

-There is confirmed evidence that the drug L-dopa (levodopa), which is prescribed for the treatment of Parkinson's disease, increases the risk of impulsive personality disorder.
-(A person with an impulsive control disorder is often unable to resist the sudden, violent urge to do something that could violate the rights of others or cause conflict with social norms. - Note translator.)
+There is confirmed evidence that the drug L-dopa (levodopa), which is prescribed to treat Parkinson's disease, increases the risk of impulsive personality disorder.
+(A person with impulsive control disorder is often unable to resist a sudden, violent urge to do something that might violate the rights of others or cause conflict with social norms.
+Note translator.)

-Consequently, taking this medicine can have devastating consequences for the lives of some patients who suddenly begin to take unnecessarily risky things — they may experience a pathological craving for gambling, revel in shopping or become sexually addicted.
+Consequently, taking this drug can have devastating consequences for the lives of some patients who suddenly begin to take unnecessary risks in everything - they may experience pathological cravings for gambling, revel in shopping, or become a sex addict.

-In 2009, the media reported a drug with similar qualities, after a man with Parkinson’s disease accused the drug of completely changing his character and even causing him to commit fraud - he sold tickets for non-existent rock concerts on eBay, helping out way $ 60.
+In 2009, the media reported on a drug with similar qualities, after a man with Parkinson's disease accused the drug of completely changing his character and even causing him to commit fraud - he sold tickets to non-existent rock concerts on eBay, helping out such way $ 60.

 The relationship of such a drug with impulsive behavior can be fully understood, since it supplies the brain with additional dopamine (which is important in Parkinson's disease).
 And this hormone takes part in creating feelings of pleasure and reward.

 Experts agree that levodopa is the most effective treatment for many of the symptoms of Parkinson's disease.
-Every year, he is discharged to thousands of people across the United States - despite a long list of possible side effects.
-This list separately mentions the risk of unusually strong desires - for example, playing in a casino or having sex.
+Every year, it is prescribed to thousands of people across the United States - despite the long list of possible side effects.
+This list specifically mentions the risk of developing unusually strong desires - for example, gambling in the casino or having sex.

 And Derubais, and Golom, and Mishkovsky are of the opinion that the drugs whose action they studied will be used by people further, regardless of the psychological side effects.

-“We are people,” says Mishkovsky. - We do and accept a lot of things that are not necessarily useful in different circumstances.
-I always cite alcohol as an example, which can be painkiller like paracetamol. ”
+“We are people,” Mishkovsky says. - We do and accept a lot of things that are not necessarily useful in different circumstances.
+I always cite alcohol as an example, which can be pain relieving, like paracetamol. ”